NCI-GDC/bio_qcmetrics_tool/README.md

 # bio_qcmetrics_tool
 Framework for serializing QC metrics into different formats for bioinformatics workflows.
 Currently, only the ability to take the metrics files and convert to sqlite is supported.
+The ability to add new modules is simple, by just inheriting the `ExportQcModule` class and the tool is automatically added to the CLI.

 ## Install